Konamiman/Nestor80/docs/LanguageReference.md

 foobar: ;Mixed with symbol chars?
-No replacement bar&foo: ;Replaced! the&foo&bar: ;Replaced! db "Oh, the foo!
+No replacement bar&foo: ;Replaced! the&foo&bar: ;Replaced! defb "Oh, the foo!
 Is this &foo or &foo&bar?" endm
 ```